omarmaddouri/TL_BEE/README.md

 Omar Maddouri, Xiaoning Qian, Francis J. Alexander, Edward R. Dougherty, and Byung-Jun Yoon, [Robust importance sampling for error estimation in the context of optimal Bayesian transfer learning]

 **NOTE: The *QDA_all_simulations* folder comprehensively reproduces all the simulation scenarios from the paper.
-For results with a different classifier (i.e.: LDA), only consider the classifier of interest by updating the file ''simulate_mse_QDA.m''.**
+For results with a different classifier (i.e.: LDA), change the classifier of interest by updating the file ''simulate_mse_QDA.m''.**

 ## Dependencies